Liksu/api-mid-mock/README.md

 Call `APIMocker()` function to get the pre-configured bypass function.

-There is object with two parameters, that you can pass to :
+There is object with four parameters, that you can pass to:

 * `path` - specifies path to config file or all mocks root folder, by default `./mocks`
 * `useFiles` - boolean flag that allows adding the mock files to configuration, by default `false`
 * `acceptOnlyJSON` - boolean flag to skip loading route from browser application by checking Accept header, by default `true`
+* `watch` - boolean flag to run `fs.watch` to hot module replacement (can be helpful on systems where `fs.watch` is broken), by default `true`

 # Files based usage